loco-choco/TranspilerHandbook/transpiler.md

 # The Transpilers Handbook

-*By Locochoco / ShoosGun / Ivan Roberto*
+*By Locochoco / ShoosGun / Ivan Pancheniak*

 *Version: 1.0.0*

 *Date: 20/10/2022*

 This is a handbook for people looking for examples and different ways to use the transpiler type of patching.
 Transpilers when compared to prefixes and postfixes are usually more complicated, as they have many moving parts, so if you still haven't learned them, I suggest you do it before you dip your toes on the transpiler waters.

 In this text we will be using the HarmonyX tools and annotations, so be careful when copying the code if you are using plain Harmony.
-We will also be using DnSpy as a code decompiler, but any software that decompiles .Net code and allows you to view the C# code in IL should work too.
+We will also be using dnSpy as a code decompiler, but any software that decompiles .Net code and allows you to view the C# code in IL should work too.

 ## What are transpilers and why?
----

 If you played around with prefixes and postfixes in Harmony you might have noticed a few things: when you use them, you are redirecting the code so that yours runs either before or after it; and that you can choose to let the base code run.
 This options are great, but you can never actually change what happens inside of the method you are patching.